Hey faithful readers!

 - “You can look, but do not touch!”

 And so, I did!
-I fondled a few statues!
-I had my dirty hands on a bust or two …
+I fondled a few columns!
+My dirty hands were caressing a bust or two…

-Until… Security hurriedly approached me and told me to “Arret!”
-Then he explained to my future wife, who interpreted to me: “…that touching the statues is strictly forbidden because of the … oh you are blind, oui? oh please continue, go ahead!”
-Or something like that!
+A Security guard hurried over to us, saying “Arret!” then explaining, first in French, then in English, “…that touching the statues is strictly forbidden because of the … oh you are blind, oui?
+Oh please continue, go ahead!
+Adieau!”.

-What transpired: The security officer rushed to stop me from de-oxidizing these old statues, but upon seeing my white cane, relented and allowed me to continue fondling unperturbed!
+Translation: The security officer rushed to stop me from de-oxidizing these old statues, but upon seeing my white cane, relented and allowed me to continue fondling unperturbed!
+Was this the protocol for all blind individuals or was the guard sympathetic to blind individuals?
+Who knows, we did not question her about-face.

 I am sure there are more signs and more barriers now!
 And gloves for blind persons wishing to touch a few busts!